Event Host Resources

 Event Materials

-• As the Horticultural Specialist at The George Washington Carver Museum’s Sunken Garden, Harvé Franks teaches a variety of classes to the community.
+• 2024 Net Zero Hero, Master Gardener and Culinary Facilitator, Ms. Harvé Franks teaches a variety of classes to the community.
 As a long-term garden and arts educator, Harvé can offer gardening demonstrations and lectures on health and wellness, farm to table and food sustainability, and the indigenous farming culture of Central Texas.

 Contact Harvé about speaking at your event or sharing her expertise through activity!